 I attended Kenyon College in Gambier, OH where I majored in History with a concentration in Islamic History while completing my requirements for chiropractic school.
 After graduating from Kenyon, I attended Life Chiropractic College West in Hayward, California.
 While at Life West, I learned traditional methods of full spine adjusting as well as techniques to help people with soft tissue injuries.
 This interest in soft tissue techniques came about after I injured my shoulder in my martial arts training.

-I practiced outside of Atlanta, Georgia for 2 years before returning to the Metro Detroit area.
-Since coming back to Detroit, I trained in Koei-Kan Karate Do, and my husband and I rowed with the Ecorse Rowing Club.
-Both my husband and I have trained in CrossFit – I currently go to High Caliber CrossFit in Troy.
-I also play USTA tennis, run, and mix in other workouts to stay active.
-We are also staying busy with our daughter, Lyla, who was born in March 2016.
+I have 14 years of martial arts experience (most recently training in Koei Kan Karate Do), and my husband and I rowed with the Ecorse Rowing Club for 3 years.
+Both my husband and I have trained in CrossFit.
+Currently, I play USTA tennis, run, and mix in other workouts to stay healthy.
+We also stay busy with our daughter who was born in 2016.

 To support my local community, I volunteered at HAVEN from 2009-2010, an organization that supports survivors of domestic violence and sexual assault in Oakland County.
 I also served on the Board of Directors for the Clawson Chamber of Commerce from 2015-2018.
 In Troy and Clawson, BodyWorks is always active – whether it is at the Clawson Farmer’s Market, participating in the Freedom Run 5k in June, or supporting other local events, you can find us!